Rule 42: Standards for Court Interpreters.

 (e) Prior Approval Required for Services Exceeding $5,000.
 If the court approves an amount in excess of five thousand dollars ($5,000) for interpreter/translator services, the order(s) and any attachments must be submitted to the director for prior approval.
 If the director denies prior approval of the request, the claim shall be transmitted to the chief justice for disposition.
 The determination of the chief justice shall be final.

-(i) Electronic claims that total less than two hundred dollars ($200.00) shall be exempt from the judicial review and approval requirement.
+(2) Claims that total less than two hundred dollars ($200.00) shall be exempt from the judicial review and approval requirement.
 Such claims, however, shall be subject to the AOC's examination and audit pursuant to section 7(f)(4).

 (3) Time for Submitting Claims.
 Claims for compensation under this rule shall submitted within 180 days of the day the services were rendered.
 Claims submitted more than 180 days after the services were rendered shall be deemed waived and shall not be paid.
-The time limitation imposed by this section shall become effective on October 1, 2012.

 (4) Examination and Audit by AOC.